bunyaminergen/awesome-speech-dataset/README.md

 *Below is a markdown table summarizing the main sources for the Awesome Speech Dataset, including download links and a brief explanation for each resource.
 These datasets provide diverse and high-quality speech data covering various domains such as conversational, academic, political, and more.
-They are widely used for tasks like automatic speech recognition (ASR), speaker identification, emotion analysis, and other speech processing applications.*
+They are widely used for tasks like automatic speech recognition (ASR), speaker identification, emotion recognition, and other speech processing applications.*

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)